 Conciliators will be appointed by the Bishop.
 They will operate on the Deanery level.
 Preferably there would be at least one male and one female conciliator in each Deanery.
-Due to possible legal demands Conciliators at this time would need to be elergy.
 The most important qualification for Conciliators is that they should be respected, compassionate and trusted members of the church community.
 Conciliators must be trained for their tasks, and be willing to continue ongoing training in an environment of supportive cooperation.